laboon/ebook/text/50_writing_testable_code.md

 At first glance, this looks easy to test---after all, you just need to assert that the number of giraffes is the number you expect---but this code is not well-segmented.
 Not only does it depend on the `DatabaseWorker`, `NetworkConnection`, `DatabaseConnectionPool`, `NetworkConnectionFactory`, and `SqlGenerator` classes to work correctly, along with all of their assorted methods, there is no way to double them since they are all constructed inside of the method.
 A problem in any of these will cause your test to fail, and it can be difficult to know why the test failed.
 Was it in the actual method you are testing, or one of the numerous dependencies?

-Let's restructure this so that the method is well-segmented.
+Let's restructure this so that the method is well-segmented:

 ```java
 public int getNumGiraffesInZoo(DatabaseWorker dbw, SqlGenerator sqlg) {